Tunisia puts Ennahda official under house arrest, colleague says | Politics

 Tunisia's interior ministry has put under house arrest a senior official of the moderate Islamist Ennahda party which opposes the president's seizure of governing powers, one of his colleagues said on Friday.
 Anouar Maarouf is the most prominent member of the party to be targeted since President Kais Saied dismissed the prime minister and suspended parliament on July 25 in moves Ennahda branded a coup.

-Maarouf was from 2016-20 minister of communications and technology, a government department which Saied has suggested parties tried to manipulate for their own advantage.
+Maarouf was from 2016-20 head of the Ministry of Communications and Technology, a department that Saied has suggested parties tried to manipulate for their own advantage.
 "Anouar Maarouf was informed by official authorities that he is under house arrest," an Ennahda official told Reuters, asking not to be named.

+The party said it would appeal the decision.
+"It was an arbitrary decision that affects the right of movement, travel and freedom of expression ... we will appeal the decision in the administrative court," it said in a statement.

-The Interior Ministry was not immediately available for comment Though Saied's moves appear to have popular support, they have raised questions over Tunisia's democratic transition a decade after it threw off autocratic rule in a revolution that triggered the 2011 Arab Spring.
+The Interior Ministry was not immediately available for comment.
+Although Saied's moves appear to have popular support, they have raised questions about Tunisia's democratic transition a decade after it threw off autocratic rule in a revolution that triggered the 2011 Arab Spring.

 This week, he said he would not accept future communications and technology ministers being linked to political parties that might want control over citizens' data.
 Ennahda is one of four political parties that the judiciary said last week it was investigating over foreign financing.